 i.e., the actions are conserved and the conjugate angles increase linearly with time at constant rate $\vOmega(\vJ)$.

-In a spherically symmetric potential, a convenient set of actions are $\vJ=(\Jr,L,\Lz)$ where $\Jr$ is the radial action, $L$ is the total angular momentum, and $\Lz$ is the $z$-component of $L$.
+In a spherically symmetric potential, a convenient set of actions are $\vJ=(\Jr,L,\Lz)$ where $\Jr$ is the radial action, $L$ is the magnitude of the angular momentum vector ${\bm L}$, and $\Lz$ is the $z$-component of ${\bm L}$.
 The ratio between $L$ and $\Lz$ defines the orbital inclination $\beta \equiv \cos^{-1}\left(\Lz/L\right)$.
 The conjugate angle variables $\vtheta=(\thetar,\thetapsi,\thetaphi)$ describe, respectively, the radial phase, the azimuthal phase in the orbital plane, and the (fixed) longitude of the ascending node, i.e. the intersection of the orbital plane and the galactic equatorial plane.